vytas7/falcon-asgi-example/README.rst

 ----------

-Needless to say, the recipes showcased below are **not production ready** (yet) as this tutorial builds upon Falcon branches/PRs which are still undergoing heavy development.
+Needless to say, the recipes showcased below are **not production ready** (yet) as this tutorial builds upon the Falcon master branch which is still undergoing heavy development for the upcoming alpha release.

 First Steps